This huge and heavy pastry server is about 18 inches long (45.7 cm) and

 because he wanted to learn the Dutch method of building ships.
 At first

 he worked as a common laborer and tried to be incognito, but people

 soon figured out that the tall man with curly hair was indeed the

-I suspect that this piece does not date to that time period.
+This piece does not date to that time period.
 I suspect it was made for

 The bowl is very detailed with a lot of repousse work and extensive